djimenezc/leetcode-exercises/README.md

       - Entries are filled when needed.
     - Tabulation:
       - Bottom-up approach
-      - Stores the results of subproblems in a table
+      - Stores the results of sub-problems in a table
       - Iterative implementation
       - Entries are filled in a bottom-up manner from the smallest size to the final size.
 - Kadanes algorithm
   - Maximum Subarray
-  - Kadane’s algorithm is to traverse over the array from left to right and for each element, find the maximum sum among all subarrays ending at that element.
+  - Kadane’s algorithm is to traverse over the array from left to right and for each element, find the maximum sum among all sub-arrays ending at that element.
 The result will be the maximum of all these values.
   - O(n) Time and O(1) Space
 - Sliding windows
-  - problems in which a fixed or variable-size window is moved through a data structure, typically an array or string,
-  - to solve problems efficiently based on continuous subsets of elements.
-This technique is used when we need to
-  - find subarrays or substrings according to a given set of conditions.
+  - problems in which a fixed or variable-size window is moved through a data structure, typically an array or string, to solve problems efficiently based on continuous subsets of elements.
+This technique is used when we need to find sub-arrays or substrings according to a given set of conditions.
 - Intervals
   - subset of array questions where you are given an array of two-element arrays (an interval) and the two values represent a start and an end value